-The purpose of the scheme is to bring together organisations such as Universities, SMEs (small/medium enterprises), public and private (non-commercial) research centres, non-profit organisations etc. in order to train early-stage researchers in professional environments.
+The purpose of the scheme is to bring together organisations such as universities, SMEs (small/medium enterprises), research centres and non-academic organisations in order to train early-stage researchers.

-At PhD-level, Marie Skłodowska-Curie Actions fund specific projects within groups called ‘Innovative Training Networks’.
+At PhD-level, Marie Skłodowska-Curie Actions fund specific projects within groups called Doctoral Networks.

 These are groups of universities and other partners that have come together to offer unique doctoral training and research opportunities in a specific area.

-There are three types of ITN available for doctoral students.
+There are three types of Doctoral Networks available for PhD students.
 Though they differ slightly, all offer unique opportunities to work with academic and non-academic partners in an international setting.

 These networks combine training from academic and non-academic partners.
 This allows them to offer specific training that addresses the needs of business and industry.

-As a result, you’ll spend at least 50% of your time on an EID undertaking training in the non-academic sector.
+As a result, you’ll need to spend at least 50% of your time on Industrial Doctorate undertaking training in the non-academic sector.
 This is likely to involve placements with specific organisations that have partnered with your university.